h232ch/portfolio/WORKFLOW.md

 # 🚀 Hugo Site Workflow Guide

-This guide explains how to easily update and deploy your cybersecurity portfolio site.
+This guide explains how to easily update and deploy your cybersecurity portfolio site using GitHub Actions.

 ## 📝 **Quick Workflow (3 Steps)**